 As the days grow longer and warmer in Kamloops, so does the desire to get out and enjoy the spring weather.
-There are a number of trails that dry out quickly in the spring sunshine.
-They range in difficulty and offer gorgeous views of the city.
-Below are our top 5 spring hiking trails.
+Stretch your legs, and enjoy the fresh air and sunshine on these top 5 spring hiking trails.

 West Highlands Park